Vietnam

 Affiliation

 Candidates will affiliate with Vietnamese academic institutions.
 Applicants should identify appropriate host institutions for their projects and include affiliation letters with their Fulbright applications.
-Grantees are encouraged to give back to their host institutions by assisting with English language and other training for faculty members and/or conducting professional seminars.
+Grantees are encouraged to give back to their host institutions by assisting with English language training for faculty members and/or conducting professional seminars.
 Final affiliation arrangements will be made in cooperation with the U.S. Embassy in Hanoi.

 Affiliation Fees/Tuition